willklein/design-system-success/slides.md

 <!--
 This was an enterprise app, where a hundred products were smashed together into a single frankenstein of a user experience.

-and back in 2018, "conversational UI" was still trending, so we set out to build a chat assistant that would be a hero to our users.
+and back in 2018, "conversational UI" was still trending, so we set out to build a chat assistant to help save to our users.

-our mission was to make the most common tasks in our app possible in a few brief messages using our pre-chatgpt AI assistant. our team would deliver a UI component that would exist everywhere, all the time in the app.
+our mission was to make the most common tasks in our app possible in a few brief messages using our AI assistant. our team would deliver a UI component that would exist everywhere, all the time in the app.

 floating in the bottom right corner of every web page, and taking one of four navigation icons in our mobile presence.